manasuii/Number-guesser/README.md

 # Number-guesser
-#gchecks the time of the days and gives appproriate greeting accoring to the given time
+#gchecks the time of the days and gives appproriate greeting accoring to the given time also asks the name of the individual